ishu1976/BME280-Modbus/README.md

 # BME280-Modbus
- A simple Arduino Nano based board used to read data from a BME280 sensor and transmit it via Modbus RTU to the main weater station
+A simple Arduino Nano based board used to read data from a BME280 sensor and transmit it via Modbus RTU to the main weater station.
+The card returns the main temperature parameters.
+It also has an automatic ventilation control to avoid BME280 sensor reading errors caused by stagnant air inside the sun shield.
+All the data collected and calculated are transmitted to the weather station by means of the Modbus RTU protocol (RS485) operating at the speed of 9600 bit/s.